Skip-SBT/baseReactRepo/README.md

 ### Linting & Spellchecking

-To tweek the linting rules or add "known" words to the spelling dictionary you can edit `eslint.config.mjs`, `.stylelintrc.cjs` or `cspell.json`
+To tweak the linting rules or add "known" words to the spelling dictionary you can edit `eslint.config.mjs`, `.stylelintrc.cjs` or `cspell.json`

 ## Deployment to GitHub Pages